14shivangi/AWS-java-DB-connector/README.md

    - Security Group → allow ports **22 (SSH)** and **8080 (for web app)**.
 5. Launch the instance.

-# 🚀 Deploying Java Spring Boot App on AWS EC2 with RDS MySQL

-This guide explains how to deploy a Java (Spring Boot) application on **AWS EC2** and connect it to an **RDS MySQL database**.

 ---

 ##  **Step 2: Install Required Packages on EC2**